OferTauber/Covid-info/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ofertauber@gmail.com
+If you have any feedback, please reach out to me at ofertauber@gmail.com

 ## Acknowledgements